 Measure Your Outcomes

-As a content marketer, one of the best ways to understand the effectiveness of your content marketing strategy is to measure your outcome over a specified time.
+As a content creator, one of the best ways to understand the effectiveness of your content strategy is to measure your outcome over a specified time.

 Where you have been able to successfully achieve your goal, you find out areas that needs improvement as you work on repeating the strategy.

-Where certain content marketing strategy has failed to yield results, you will want to audit the process and find out the cause of the failure.
+Where your content marketing effort has failed to yield results, you will want to audit the process and find out the cause of the failure.

 After that you can work on fixing the mistakes and editing or trying a different strategy altogether.

 Don’t be afraid to change your strategy if you have to.
-At certain times, to evolve a workable strategy, you will definitely have to try a few.an then stick on what works, as you continue to adapt that to fit in with current realities at intervals
+At certain times, to evolve a workable strategy, you will definitely have to try a few and then stick to what works, as you continue to adapt that to fit in with current realities at intervals.

 Content Marketing VS. Social Media Marketing:

-Comparing Content Marketing to Social Media Marketing can look both confusing and very similar.
+Comparing Content Marketing to Social Media Marketing can look both confusing and yet very similar.

-Although the aim of both platforms is to get your content across to a wider audience, one major difference between them is that while you can publish almost any length of content on your website, there’s a limit to what you can publish on most the social media platforms.
+Although the aim of both platforms is to get your content across to a wider audience, one major difference between the two is that while you can publish almost any length of content on your website, there’s a limit to what you can publish on most social media platforms.

-Even though publishing strategic, useful and high quality content consistently on any platform whether your website or social media can be regarded as content marketing, you have to realize that mainstream content marketing focuses specifically on your websites.
+Even though publishing strategic, useful and high quality content consistently on any platform whether your website or social media can be regarded as content marketing, you have to realize that long form content marketing thrives more on websites and blogs.

-Social media marketing on the other hand focuses on using the social media to create a wider reach for your content, improve engagement that can drive specific outcomes.
+Social Media Marketing on the other hand focuses on using the social media to create a wider reach for your content, using story telling and other strategies to connect with your audience and create engagement that can drive specific outcomes.

 Interestingly, both your website and Social Media Platforms can be used to drive your content marketing outcomes.
 But, the major twist is that you can’t use the exact same content marketing strategy for both your website and social media.

-In conclusion, as a small business without a deep pocket to compete with big brands in the industry, you can use content marketing to drive sales and increase your profit on a budget.
+In conclusion, as a small business without a deep pocket to compete with big brands in the industry, content marketing provides you a chance to drive sales and increase your profit on a budget.